intelops/compage/docs/blog/2023-03-15-use-k8s-custom-resources-as-persistence-layer-in-applications-.md

 Once the client is created using KubeConfig, we can use the methods available to perform actions on K8s resources( including custom resources).

+### Methods to perform CRUD operations on K8s custom resource
 #### To create a custom resource,

 ```typescript